University of Montevallo: Carmichael Library

 Named for Alabama College President Oliver Cromwell Carmichael, the current library opened in 1968 at the corner of Highland and Bloch Streets.
 The facility features three floors of stacks, meeting spaces, and campus amenities such as the Anna Crawford Milner Archives and Special Collections, the Pat Scales Special Collection Room, the Digital Media Lab, Learning Enrichment Center and the Information Services and Technology Helpdesk.
 As of 2022, Carmichael Hall houses over 185,000 print titles.

 Greek life

 There are several fraternities and sororities on campus.
-Fraternities include Phi Gamma Delta, Alpha Kappa Lamba and Alpha Tau Omega, and sororities include Delta Gamma, Alpha Gamma Delta, Phi Mu, and Chi Omega.
+Fraternities include Phi Gamma Delta, Alpha Kappa Lambda and Alpha Tau Omega, while sororities include Delta Gamma, Alpha Gamma Delta, Phi Mu, and Chi Omega.

 Disc golf course

 In 2007, The University of Montevallo, in cooperation with the Professional Disc Golf Association, built a full size, 18 hole, disc golf course on the grounds of the campus.

 Athletics

-The University of Montevallo fields 20 NCAA Division II athletic teams that currently compete in the Gulf South Conference.
+The University of Montevallo fields 20 NCAA Division II athletic teams that currently compete in the Gulf South Conference (GSC).

-Men's sports include baseball, basketball, soccer, golf, lacrosse, tennis, track, cross-country and Wrestling.
+Men's sports include baseball, basketball, soccer, golf, lacrosse, tennis, track, cross-country and wrestling.
 Women's sports include lacrosse, basketball, soccer, golf, cross-country, tennis, volleyball and track and field.
 The Falcons were members of the Gulf South Conference from 1995 until 2009.
 They then competed in the Peach Belt Conference until re-joining the GSC before the 2017–18 academic year.